rodriguestiago0/actualbudget-backup/README.md

 Heavily inspired at [vaultwarden-backup](https://github.com/ttionya/vaultwarden-backup)

-## Usage

 > **Important:** We assume you already read the `actualbudget` [documentation](https://actualbudget.org/docs/), and have an instance up and running.

-### Getting started guide
+## Getting started guide

 The fastest way to get started is with the [getting started guide](docs/getting-started.md), which contains the required config to get running as quickly as possible.
-This readme contains the full details of all the extras you might need to run as well.
+This README contains the full details of all the extras you might need to run as well.

+## Usage

 ### Configure Rclone (⚠️ MUST READ ⚠️)

 > **For backup, you need to configure Rclone first, otherwise the backup tool will not work.**
->
-> **For restore, it is not necessary.**

 We upload the backup files to the storage system by [Rclone](https://rclone.org/).